shinyorg/mediator/readme.md

 ## Features
 * A Mediator for your .NET Apps (MAUI & Blazor are the main targets for us)
-* Think of "weak" message subscription without the fuss or mess to cleanup
+* Think of "weak" message subscriptions without the fuss or mess to cleanup
 * Our MAUI & Blazor integrations allow your viewmodels or pages to implement an IEventHandler<TEvent> interface(s) without them having to participate in the dependency injection provider
 * We still have a "messagingcenter" type subscribe off IMediator for cases where you can't have your current type implement an interface
 * Instead of Assembly Scanning, we have source generators to automatically wireup the necessary registrations for you!
 (WIP)